 - A Notice of Intent (NOI) to propose is required for the REA program.
-NOIs do not need to be routed for institutional approvals/signature the way the final proposal needs to be. - The overall goal for this Program is to effectively utilize the resources available through LaSPACE as incentive for faculty and students: 1) to develop research competitiveness, 2) to develop new research projects or directions, and 3) to foster collaborations with NASA researchers, federal laboratories, and with the business/industry community. - Faculty at the level of Assistant/Research Professor or higher affiliated with LaSPACE campuses are eligible to apply.
+NOIs do not need to be routed for institutional approvals/signature the way the final proposal needs to be. - The overall goal for this program is to effectively utilize the resources available through LaSPACE as incentive for faculty and students: 1) to develop research competitiveness, 2) to develop new research projects or directions, and 3) to foster collaborations with NASA researchers, federal laboratories, and with the business/industry community. - Faculty affiliated with LaSPACE campuses are eligible to apply.
 On ALL proposals, only one PI can be proposed.
-Additional personnel should be listed as key personnel / researchers. - Pls may only submit one proposal per competition cycle. - Proposals must be signed off on by the Project PI and the Authorized Organizational Representative for Sponsored Programs at your institution. - Student tuition is expressly forbidden on requested funds but is allowed as part of the institutional match. - The final invoice and a final project report typically written by the graduate student and signed off on by the Faculty PI must be submitted to the LaSPACE office within 30 days of the project end date.
+Additional personnel should be listed as key personnel / researchers. - PIs may only submit one proposal per competition cycle. - Proposals must be signed off on by the Project PI and the Authorized Organizational Representative for Sponsored Programs at your institution. - Student tuition is expressly forbidden on requested funds but is allowed as part of the institutional match. - The final invoice and a final project report must be submitted to the LaSPACE office within 30 days of the project end date.
 Photographs and copies of all papers, presentations, and posters generated should be shared with LaSPACE as they occur and collected/referenced in the Final Report.
 Final Report guidelines can be downloaded from the LaSPACE website's document center.
 A link to our new online reporting tool is also available.